Mentoring and Training for Photographers

-We have mentored many professional wedding photographers throughout the San Francisco Bay Area.
-If you are interested in learning more, keep reading.
+We have mentored a very large number of professional wedding photographers throughout the San Francisco Bay Area.
+If you are interested in learning more about our training programs, keep reading.
 We can give you all the tools you need to establish a professional Wedding or Portrait Photography business.
 This includes advanced information on Camera handling, posing techniques and lighting.
 This is not just simply a photography workshop, instead it is an all inclusive training program to make you a better photographer and help you establish a successful business.
 The section below will provide a brief summary of the many skills and experience we can help you with:

-- Proper operation of camera equipment including f - Stop affect on Depth of Field
+- Proper operation of camera equipment including f - Stop effect on Depth of Field

 - Lighting techniques for natural light in outdoor photography.
 How to use sunlight.

 - Use of Flash including off-camera lighting techniques